Winthrop University Tablet Policy

 Return of Tablet Equipment

 Upon separation from the University, the tablet user should immediately turn in their tablet equipment to their supervisor or appropriate designee.
 The department inventory should be updated to indicate return of the equipment and availability for use by another employee.
-If any sensitive data needs to be purged, the User Support Help Desk is available to assist in removing data.
+If any sensitive data needs to be purged, the IT Service Desk is available to assist in removing data.

 Policy approved January 17, 2013.